supriyosantra/supriyosantra.github.io/_pages/about.md

 My research focuses on:

-• excitonic interactions in molecular aggregates
+- excitonic interactions in molecular aggregates
-• singlet fission and triplet-pair states
+- singlet fission and correlated triplet states
-• many-body descriptions of excited states
+- theoretical modelling of excited-state processes
-• theoretical models for molecular photophysics
+- photophysical phenomena in biological and organic systems

-My work combines **ab initio electronic structure theory** with **model Hamiltonians** to understand excited-state processes in organic and biological systems.
+Currently by combining **ab initio electronic structure theory** with **model Hamiltonians** I am trying to develop a microscopic understanding of excited-state dynamics in complex molecular systems.